WEEE-Open/miso/README.md

 positional arguments:
   project_path          Specify the (FULL) path where your project is (or will
                         be) saved.
-This is a required option iso_path              Specify the (FULL) path where the ISO you want to customize is stored.
-The default value is ''
+This is a required option

 optional arguments:
   -h, --help            show this help message and exit